idledeity/marsminingco/README.md

 # marsminingco
 As the incoming general manager of Mars Mining Co.'s Orbital Excavation division, you are reponsible for all off planet mining operations.
-Your decissions will affects the lives and livelyhoods of countless individuals, including your own.
+Act wisely, as the livelyhood and lives of countless individuals depend on your decissions... including your own.